grug-lang/grug-for-python/README.md

 This repository provides Python bindings, a frontend, and a backend for [grug](https://github.com/grug-lang/grug).

-Install this package using `pip install grug-lang`, and run `python -c "import grug"` to check it.
+Install this package using `pip install grug-lang`, and run `python -c "import grug"` to check that it doesn't print an error.

 A minimal example program is provided in the [`example/` directory](https://github.com/grug-lang/grug-for-python/tree/main/example) on GitHub: